amitlisha/HexaGen/docs/USAGE.md

 center.draw(color='yellow')
 center.neighbors().draw(color='red')

-# 2. make a copy the flower from step 1 to the right, creating a space of 3 between the flower
+# 2. make a copy of the flower from step 1 to the right, creating a space of 3 between the flower
 HexagonsGame.record_step(step_name='2')
 flower = HexagonsGame.get_record(step_names=['1'])
 flower.copy_paste(shift_direction='right', spacing=3)